gerberlab/mmethane/readme.md

 - scikit-learn (v0.24.2)

+## Running MMETHANE

+To run MMETHANE with your own data, you only need to create a config file with paths to your dataset files and a few other required inputs (see below for further explanation).
+Then, you simply run the following command:

+>python3 ./run.py -c <path/to/config/file>

+The above command (1) processes your dataset files into the input files MMETHANE requires, (2) runs MMETHANE, and (3) outputs an .html file with a visualization of your results.

+## Tutorial
+After installing MMETHANE, run
+>python3 ./run.py -c ../config_files/config_sample.cfg

-## Process data from a config file
+## Creating a config file for your dataset.

-Create a config file for your dataset. **config_files/config_sample.cfg** is a sample config file with all options outlined.
+**config_files/config_sample.cfg** is a sample config file with all options outlined.
 Config file options are the following:
 > **[description]** \
 > **tag**:*name of your dataset*\
 > **in_path**:*(optional) path of input data folder*\